s-ruby/spring_2021/challenges/04_bootcamp_primitive_data_types/primitive_data_types_challenge_1.md

 6. If you haven't already, go through your script and add a comment for questions 1-5 explaining what your code is doing.

 ### Awesome job!
-Now, let's add, commit, and push your completed script to your pod Github repo
+Now, add, commit, and push your completed script to your pod Github repo on your branch, then submit a pull request

 **Note: make sure you push to your POD repo where the base version is maintained by your TA, not the general JTC repo where the base version is maintained by the `Justice Through Code` organization**